 Of those that initially rejected “Fountain” as art, some later accepted it (or at least agreed to be neutral) after studying the broader context of art history, symbolism, expression and so on.

 For our purposes, that last bit of context illustrates our point that too broad of a change or too many features changing all at once can be harmful.
 But when people catch-up and digest it all, some at least will be accepting again.

 Others continue standing by certain principles and may never accept the change.

-But as a marketer or engineer, would you want to be caught in that struggle?
+But as a designer, marketer or engineer, would you want to be caught in that struggle?

 As final example– and coming full circle– some feel Apple lost its way since resignation and then passing of its co-founder, Steve Jobs.
 Core principles of their own guidelines dating back to 1980’s have since been neglected for “simplicity” or minimalism.
-Converts from BSD Unix to MacOSX were once staunch proponents and now advocate for abandoning.
+Converts from BSD Unix to MacOSX were once staunch proponents, and now many of these same people advocate for abandoning Apple products.
 (I for one eagerly await tasty treats of Jordan Hubbard’s NextBSD, but I digress…)

 Changing features such as elimination of a headphone jack on iPhone 7, eliminating Ethernet ports and dropping the magnetic power connector on laptops occurs slowly, my little frog.
+The planned merger of apps across all their product lines implies soup is almost ready.
+(For posterity, that’s currently: desktops, laptops, tablets and phones.)
 Such changes segue to a topic for later review.
 Time will tell how far an already successful product line can carry itself into its own future.